TeX-82/.github/profile/README.md

 (I've intentionally omitted C because just about everthing it can do, C++ can do so much better.)

 What makes this project unique is that a primary goal is to retain the original structure of **tex.web** as much as possible.
 Why?
-Well, it is one of the few (only?) programs published as a book, which means the extensive documentation is organized in a particular fashion.
+Well, it is one of the few programs published as a book, which means the extensive documentation is organized in a particular fashion.
 By keeping the "flow" of **tex.web**, [TeX: The Program](https://www.amazon.com/Computers-Typesetting-B-TeX-Program/dp/0201134373/) can still be used as a reference.